xiayulin123/AWS-Services/README.md

 # EKS-2048
 # Hi, here is the pipeline of deploying a 2048 small game into EKS in AWS

-# Today I just finish deploying in EKS and save some screen shot, I will de
+# Today I just finish deploying in EKS and save some screen shot, I will put all my steps next time, hope this will help you.